gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - be careful of pole 0 cancellation
 - can derive state space equation from a transfer function
 - assume you're given an nth order differential eqation, y is system output, u is input
+- we will use phase variable approach
+- Ax + Bu where A's last row is the negative coefficients and B's last entry is b0

 ##### Example
 - say you have G(s) = 2s^3 + 2s^2 + 3s + 4/s^3 + 5s^2 + 6s + 7
 - C(s) = Y(s)/U(s) = 2 + b2s^2 + b1s + b3/s^2 + 5s^2 + 6s + 7
 - typically we will be asked for controller canonical form

 <SLIDE  19>

 ## Day 13 Feb 1, 2018

-- controler form: you take coefficients of denominator and reverse them
+- controller form: you take coefficients of denominator and reverse them
 - G(s) = s^2 + 7s + 2/s^3+9s^2+26s+24

 ![](Day13/written1.PNG)